sl0/conv/docs/source/iptables-converter.rst

 Shell functions and shell commands
 ----------------------------------

-As the file read is not interpreted in any way, there are few known error conditions:
+As the file which is read is not interpreted in any way, there are few known error conditions:

   #) the file contains some shell variables, indicated by '$',
      this leads to an errormessage and exits immediately with returncode 1.